Design-and-Code/css-buttons/README.md

 - Please follow naming convention for button classes.
 - Do not change default buttons maked as ` button-def ` class.
+- Do not change any code in `index.html`  except button section.
 - Do not change any code in `assets` folder.

 # How to contribute by adding more buttons

-1. Fork repo and clone it
+1. Fork repo and clone it.
-2. Add your HTML code in [index.html](https://github.com/Design-and-Code/css-buttons/blob/main/index.html) file
+2. Add your HTML code in [index.html](https://github.com/Design-and-Code/css-buttons/blob/main/index.html) file.
-3. Add CSS code in [buttons.css](https://github.com/Design-and-Code/css-buttons/blob/main/buttons/buttons.css) file
+3. Add CSS code in [buttons.css](https://github.com/Design-and-Code/css-buttons/blob/main/buttons/buttons.css) file.
-4. Make sure you do not change other buttons code ( for that use proper name conversation  )
+4. Make sure you do not change other buttons code ( for that use proper name conversation  ).
+5. While opening PR full screenshort.

 #### Demo code
 ```html